 Bristol is full of baes who know food, know how to run a business, and are smashing glass ceilings.
-These ladies are achieving their dreams and more by running some of the most successful restaurants and bars in town.
+These ladies are achieving their dreams and more by running some of the most successful restaurants and bars in town, writing about the best places to eat and gnerally contributing to the food scene we love.

 So without much ado, meet the women carving up the Bristol food-scene:

 Beccy Massey, one-half of Birch, has turned an old corner shop into a buzzing neighbourhood restaurant.
-Serving fresh, seasonal ingredients straight out of the restaurant garden, Beccy is helping to gel a community together through the medium of simple, fresh and local food and a calm, welcoming atmosphere that makes Birch a lovely place to hang out and catch up with neighbours and friends alike.
+Serving fresh, seasonal ingredients straight out of the restaurant garden, Beccy is helping to gel a community together through the medium of simple, fresh and local food.
+Deciding to change career somewhat her and her partner are selling up to pursue a career in small scale farming and cider.
+We wish them luck!

 The infamous vegan truck parked on Alma road in Clifton is owned by Louise Abel, who is passionate about food that's ethical, good for you and good for the environment.
 Louise has been featured in Buzzfeed and national newspapers for serving up some of the best, wholesome, vegan dishes that delight even the most unapologetic meat eater.
 Look out for her pop-ups around Bristol and strive to try something guilt free this 2017.